sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-exporter.md

     excludedConnectors: [ VMwareESXiDisksStorage ]
 ```

-The exhaustive list of connectors is available in the <a href="https://www.sentrysoftware.com/docs/hardware-connectors/latest/platform-requirements.html" target="_blank">Hardware Connector Library User Documentation</a>.
+The exhaustive list of connectors is available in the [Hardware Connector Library User Documentation<](https://www.sentrysoftware.com/docs/hardware-connectors/latest/platform-requirements.html).
 The list of connectors in the current installation of **${project.name}** can be obtained with the below command:

 ```shell-session
 $ hws -l